lavraceae/astro-tutorial/src/pages/posts/post-1.md

 Welcome to my Astro blog!
 Here I will share my learning route meanwhile I build this new website.

+**Notice!!**
+This is more like a Logbook than a useful blog.
+But if you are interested on the same tutorial and you are wondering where to find it, you can [**click here**](https://docs.astro.build/es/tutorial/0-introduction/) to find it!

 ## What I've acomplised

 1. **Astro instalation**: Firstly, I've created a new Astro project and also linked it to my online dev accounts.